-When considering a board search — whether as a first-time director or experienced one — take a close look at your personal brand to determine if your messaging highlights board experience (or board-relevant experience).
-It might sound surprising, but a strong personal brand of an executive or operational leader does not necessarily translate into that of an ideal board candidate.
+When pursuing a board seat -- whether as a first-time director or experienced one -- take a close look at your personal brand to determine if it's positioning you optimally to achieve your goal.
+It might sound surprising, but a good personal brand of an operational executive doesn't necessarily translate into that of an ideal board candidate.

-To stand out as a potential board director, your personal brand must communicate more than a stellar professional reputation with strong career progression.
+To stand out as a potential board director, your personal brand must communicate beyond that of a stellar professional with strong career progression.
 Convey board experience (if you have it) and board-relevant experience, both of which signal you have knowledge and skills to draw from when executing fiduciary duties.

-For any type of board you pursue (public, private, nonprofit or advisory), optimize the following six aspects of your personal brand to increase visibility, gain traction and strengthen your candidacy.
+For any type of board you pursue (public, private, advisory or nonprofit), optimize the following aspects of your personal brand to increase credibility, visibility and strengthen your candidacy.

-Ensure you make the right first impression with a board-appropriate headshot and a headline that reflects directorship (or signals director-related experience).
-In the summary, describe your board value, strategic experience and relevant certifications (e.g., NACD Governance Fellow), as well as key soft skills, like collaborative leadership and ability to build consensus.
+Ensure you make the right first impression with a board-appropriate headshot and a headline that goes beyond just a title and company m=name.
+In the About section (summary), describe your board value, strategic experience and relevant certifications (e.g., NACD Governance Fellow), as well as key soft skills, like collaborative leadership and ability to build consensus.

 If you engage with content (or plan to), consider the subject matter of what you like, post, share and comment on, and incorporate activity related to board topics and issues.

 A board resume has a different focus from the one you would use to pursue a management role.
 Instead of detailing position specifics, summarize concisely and focus on board-relevant experience and major company impact.
-For example, include that you present regularly to the board or audit committee, possess strong financial acumen, are a key member of the M&A team or that you led through restructuring to drive significant revenue growth.
+For example, include that you've driven high-impact revenue growth, are a key member of the M&A team, that you led through restructuring or divestiture and regularly present to boards, audit committees etc.

 How information is ordered matters too.
 Emphasize board experience by positioning it before work experience and include any committee participation, especially chair positions.

-If you come from a healthcare, research or academic background, note that a board-focused resume is a brief document citing relevant qualifications and experience, not a CV.
+If you come from a healthcare, research or academic background, note that a board-focused resume is a brief document highlighting relevant qualifications and experience - it's not a lengthy CV.

 As with the order of information on a board resume, don’t bury the lead in your bio.
 While bios are written for different purposes/audiences (and you may have several versions), at minimum, reference board experience in the beginning.
 State board director/director in your headline too, if appropriate.
 Dedicate a separate paragraph to your board experience, including committee work and leadership.